bustardcelly/python-tasks-for-webdev/README.md

 ##known shortcomings##
 * Overwrites CSS files; no option for -output directory.
 As such, it is recommended first to copy all files over to a distribution directory before running the css_datauri task.
 * Finds only relative paths in CSS.
+* If supplied path starts with './' or ends in '/', relative path detection does not work properly; for now, ensure that the supplied directory argument does not have a prefixed './' or trailing '/'.